hiroyuki-kasai/SGDLibrary/README.md

 Notes
 -------
-- As always, parameters such as the stepsize should be configured properly in eash algorithm and each problem.
+- As always, parameters such as the step size should be configured properly in each algorithm and each problem.
 - Softmax classification problem does not support "Hessian-vector product" type algorithms, i.e., SQN, SVRG-SQN and SVRG-LBFGS.